-- 4 Press ⊕ to start the modification.
-The cursor is positioned behind NEW PASSWORD. - 5 Enter the new password using the (a) and (v) keys. - 6 Press to confirm the new password.
+4 Press • to start the modification.

+The cursor is positioned behind NEW PASSWORD.

+- 5 Enter the new password using the ♠ and ♥ keys. - 6 Press (4) to confirm the new password.

 When the new password has been confirmed, the controller will ask to enter the new password a second time (for safety reasons).
 The cursor is positioned behind CONFIRM.